uc-cdis/gen3.org/content/resources/user/analyze-data.md

 ### Exporting Files from the Exploration Tab to the Workspace
 The Exploration page allows to search through data and create cohorts, which can be exported to the Workspace.
 After a cohort has been selected, the data can be exported to a Workspace by clicking "Export to Workspace".
 Do not navigate away from the browser after clicking the button.
 Allow up to 5 minutes to export your files.
 A popup window will appear confirming that exporting a "manifest" to the workspace has been successful.
 Find the data or data files in the folder "data" on your persistent drive "/pd".
-Please note, that the workspace mounts up to 5 different manifests while the workspace is running, but shows only the latest exported manifest after only one manifest will be mounted to workspace when the workspace is running when you export the manifest, you can export 5. but if you spins up a new workspace, only the most recent one it seems like it only mounts the latest, and will mount more, up to 5, if you export more while it’s running
+Please note, that the workspace mounts up to 5 different manifests while the workspace is running, but shows only the latest exported manifest in a newly launched workspace.

 ![Export Files to the Workspace](export_to_workspace.png)